 It is not easy to give good advice if you do not have a point of reference.
 My view of great Italian cuisine evolved considerably after I left Providence, and was blessed with wonderful experiences in Italy.
 If your friends or relatives have not had much experience in France, they might easily be impressed by a modicum of quality.
 If their last visit to France was a few years ago, some of the affordable places they experienced then may have eroded in quality since, and those former gems may no longer be standing on their pedestals.

 There is one Michelin designation that I have learned to trust, almost with my eyes shut: it is the Bib Gourmand, which the guide attributes to establishments that offer good food at moderate prices.
 Having tried scores of them, they almost always deliver, and when I am in unfamiliar territory, I seek them out.
-I have almost never been disappointed, and it is impressively reliable.
+I have almost never been disappointed.
+It is impressively reliable.

 The Paris Zagatt guide is pretty good, once you get over some of their outrageous inclusions, such as Hippopotamus (right next to Hiramatsu!) and Lina’s (a sandwich chain) and its glaring exclusions, such as Il Ristorante.
 Hippopatamus is a low-end steak house chain, where standards could hardly get any lower.
-See http://www.zagat.com/paris.
+See https://www.zagat.com/b/top-10-most-romantic-restaurants-in-paris.
 I have compared notes on about 22% of their 1016 listings and found most of their remarks accurate and fair.
 Its greatest defect is its cloying obsession with pricing.
-I don’t mean to suggest that value is not an important issue, but one of the greatest culinary values in France is the set meal at 35 euros at the Potager du Roy in Versailles, which Zagatt qualifies it as “a little dear.”
-That is sheer, undiluted nonsense.
+I don’t mean to suggest that value is not an important issue, but one of the greatest culinary values in France used to be the set meal at 35 euros at the Potager du Roy in Versailles (now defunct), which Zagatt qualified as “a little dear.”
+That was sheer, undiluted nonsense.